-Best 15-Inch: Rockville RBG15S Review
+7. Best 15-Inch: Rockville RBG15S Review

-- 400 Watts RMS / 800 Watts Program / 1600 Watts Peak Power.
-5" Woofer with 70oz Magnet and 3" Voice Coil.
+- Rockville RBG15S 15 inch 1600 Watt Active Powered PA Subwoofer; 400 Watts RMS - 800 Watts Program - 1600 Watts Peak Power; 15 inch Woofer with 70oz Magnet and 3 inch Voice Coil

-The Rockville RBG15S active powered PA subwoofer is a 1600-watt, powerful device that emanates an incredible sound.
-It offers 400-watts RMS, 800-watts program and 1600-watts peak power.
+The Rockville RBG15S active-powered PA subwoofer is a 1600-watt, robust device with incredible sound.
+It offers 400-watt RMS, 800-watt program, and 1600-watt peak power.

-The has been selected as the best budget 15-inch subwoofer as it offers the great performance of a large subwoofer but also does not leave too big a hole in your pocket!
+The has been selected as the best budget 15-inch subwoofer as it offers the great performance of a large subwoofer but does not leave too big a hole in your pocket!
 The following are the pros and cons of the Rockville:

 - The aluminum former voice coils have a copper winding which ensures the coils do not overheat and can give a lasting performance.

 - The Balancer XLR thru, TRS input, and output jacks allow the subwoofer to establish parallel connections to your portable PA system.